Introduction to Interfaces

 Within a device, packets are routed to this internal interface for encapsulation.
 The PIM encapsulation interface is an internal interface only and is not associated with a physical interface.
 You must configure PIM with the [edit protocol pim] hierarchy to perform PIM encapsulation.

 Secure tunnel interface used for IPSec VPNs.
-See the IPsec VPN Feature Guide for Security Devices.
+See the IPsec VPN User Guide for Security Devices.

 Configurable USB modem physical interface.
 This interface is detected when a USB modem is connected to the USB port on the device.